raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

 #### 2020-11-13
   * consider your desire, career, and work

+  * feel disappointed when Ivy were not there for dinner
+    - i might like her now

   * so sad to fail two times in the same issue
     - trust the women too much, you should put yourself firstly
     - lose 52800 hkd